steveshead/php_databaseless_login_register/README.md

-# Welcome to our PHP Databaseless User Login and Registration System
+# Welcome to the PHP Databaseless User Login and Registration System

 ## Overview
-Our system provides a simple user login and registration functionality using JSON to store user details.
+This system provides a simple user login and registration functionality using JSON to store user details, and includes the ability to style the website as an admin.

 ## Current Date
 `2025-06-04`